bomdia/byte-converter/README.md

 PROVIDED getters:
 1. **typeMap**
-	- return an object with as keys the available unit with an object that describe it:
+	- return an object with as keys the available dataFormat with an object that describe it:
+		- dataFormat: the dataFormat in iec notations
-		- name: the name of the unit
+		- name: the name of the dataFormat
 		- type: the type of the unit (decimal, binary)
-		- unitOrder:  the relative order for the unit (use compare function for comparing unit)
+		- unitOrder:  the relative order for the dataFormat (use compare function for comparing dataFormat)
-		- asBaseValue: the value of 1 of the unit in his base unit (bit, byte)
+		- asBaseValue: the value of 1 for the current dataformat in his base dataFormat (bit, byte)
 2. **typeList**
 	- return an ordered ascendant array of object:
-		- unit: the unit in iec notations
+		- dataFormat: the dataFormat in iec notations
-		- name: the name of the unit
+		- name: the name of the dataFormat
 		- type: the type of the unit (decimal, binary)
-		- unitOrder:  the relative order for the unit (use compare function for comparing unit)
+		- unitOrder:  the relative order for the dataFormat (use compare function for comparing dataFormat)
-		- asBaseValue: the value of 1 of the unit in his base unit (bit, byte)
+		- asBaseValue: the value of 1 for the current dataformat in his base dataFormat (bit, byte)
 3. **defaultAutoScaleOptions**
 	- return an object that represent the default autoScaleOption if the method is invoked without one:
 		- preferByte: false,